 Developing fine motor skills: Time to work out those fingers!
 Try threading buttons or cheerios onto raw spaghetti.
 Have a race to see how many pegs you can peg on a surface in 30 seconds.
 Make an animal out of playdough, really work on your rolling, squeezing and twisting of the playdough.

-Artistic development: Draw a winter picture.
-You might want to draw what you think your garden might look like in the winter time or a picture of the school woods in the winter time.
+Artistic development: Draw a Springtime picture.
+Go on a walk in your neighbourhood to spot for signs of Spring to help inspire your picture.
 You could use any materials that you like e.g. pens, pencil, chalks or crayons.
 Think about the shapes you are using, how big the objects are and the different colours you could use.
 Remember to take your time and it is ok if you need to make changes as you go along.

 Mathematical development: Find three different things to count every day.
 Go on a number hunt around your house and see which different numbers you can find.
 Practise forming your numbers 1-10.
 Using items from around your home such as bricks or pasta shapes, practice adding and subtracting different amounts.
 You can also use your fingers to help you count on from a number in addition sums.
 Hold the big number in your head and count on using your fingers to support you.